Waboodoo/HTTP-Shortcuts/docs/scripting.md

 setWireguardTunnelState('my-tunnel', true);
 ```

-For this to work, you will need to grant the app a special permission, and you will need to enable the "Allow remote control apps" setting in the Wireguard app.
+> For this to work, you will need to grant the app a special permission, and you will need to enable the "Allow remote control apps" setting in the Wireguard app.
+You might also need to exclude the Wireguard app from battery optimizations and allow it to run unrestricted.

 <a name="get-location"></a>